obinexus/bci/The OBINexus Brain Interface and Relay Therapy System.md

 - Caregivers feel empowered through active participation, using the dashboard to understand their child’s neural patterns and respond empathetically.
 - The open-source nature of OBINexus (PDF, page 3) allows clinicians and researchers to adapt the system to the child’s unique needs, fostering a community-driven approach to refining the technology.

----

-This example illustrates how the OBINexus system combines non-invasive EEG technology with the Relay Therapy Protocol to create a practical, empathetic, and ethical tool for supporting communication in a non-verbal child with severe autism.
-The focus on sensory feedback (via puppets) and neural reinforcement aligns with the project’s mission to empower neurodivergent individuals while respecting their autonomy and dignity.
-If you’d like further details or another example tailored to a different context, let me know!